lorenzosteccanella/SRL/README.md

 # State Representation Learning for Goal-Conditioned Reinforcement Learning

-Code to reproduce results in the paper "State Representation Learning for Goal-Conditioned Reinforcement Learning"

-NOTE: the code is still uncommented, we will make sure to improve the code documentation in the following months.
+Example.ipynb present the compleate pipeline going from training the model to perform planning on the learned model and use it to solve GC tasks.

+Code for the algorithm presented in:

+@inproceedings{steccanella2022state,
+  title={State Representation Learning for Goal-Conditioned Reinforcement Learning}, author={Steccanella, Lorenzo and Jonsson, Anders}, booktitle={Joint European Conference on Machine Learning and Knowledge Discovery in Databases}, pages={84--99}, year={2022}, organization={Springer}
+}